There is a range of tax reliefs and guarantees available to responsible finance providers and their investors:

 Community Investment Tax Relief

 The Community Investment Tax Relief (CITR) scheme was devised to stimulate the flow of private finance to support enterprise in the UK’s deprived communities.
-It was established under the Finance Act 2002 and is managed by HM Revenue & Customs and the Department for Business, Innovation and Skills.
+It was established under the Finance Act 2002 and is managed by HM Revenue & Customs and the Department for Business, IEnergy and Industrial Strategy.
 CITR provides a tax incentive to investors in accredited community development finance institutions or CDFIs (also known as responsible finance providers).

 Investments may be in the form of loans, equity investment (either shares or securities) or deposits (for those CDFIs that are banks).
 Investment raised is then on-lent by the CDFIs to qualifying enterprises in designated deprived communities.

 CITR is available to any individual or company with a UK tax liability investing in an accredited CDFI, where the investment is held for at least five years.
 The taxpayer receives a relief to offset against their tax liability of 5% of the amount invested per annum, in addition to any interest or dividend paid by the CDFI.

 The Enterprise Finance Guarantee (EFG) is a targeted measure which supports additional lending, of between £1,000 to £1 million, to viable small businesses lacking sufficient collateral or financial track record to access a normal commercial loan.
 The guarantee can be used to support new loans, refinance existing loans or to convert part or all of an existing overdraft into a loan to release capacity to meet working capital requirements.